Mcybertest/Active-Directory-Lab/README.md

 <h1>Active-Directory-Lab</h1>

 <h2>Description</h2>

-In this lab, I created an Active Directory home-lab environment with 1000 users on a virtual machine.
-I designed a mini corporate network, where the domain controller resides on the external network and the client system on the internal network.
+In this lab, I set up an Active Directory home-lab environment with over 1,000 users.
+It simulates a corporate network where client systems communicate within a private network.
+To access the internet, they must go through an external system (Domain Controller in this project).
 <br />